Category: Heath Way Prints

 The closest blue t shirt available was Gelato’s Navy Blue.
 I can’t tell the difference unless the colour are next to each other.

 So, finally, I was able to put a white design on a blue t-shirt.
-Then it was a matter of getting some virtual models to do virtual cat-walks for me and upload everything to Etsy.
+Then it was a matter of getting some virtual models to do virtual cat-walks for me and upload everything to Etsy (no longer available) and also RedBubble.

 Another image of the model in his t-shirt.
 He looks well happy.